-In the Union Budget 2021-2022, it was announced that an independent gas transport system operator will be set up for facilitation and co-ordination of booking of common carrier capacity in all-natural gas pipelines on a non-discriminatory, open-access basis, and the same is in the deliberation stage.
+In the Union Budget 2021-2022, it was announced that an independent gas transport system operator will be set up for facilitation and co-ordination of booking of common carrier capacity in all-natural gas pipelines on a non-discriminatory, open-access basis.
+This proposal remains under deliberation.